yerinadler/typescript-event-sourcing-sample-app/README.md

 In this example, we use `MongoDB` as an event store and `Redis` as the read store.

 The commands are sent by the frontend to the `commandBus` which then selects appropriate `command handlers` for the commands.
 The command handlers then prepare the `Aggregate Root` and apply the business logic suitable for them.
 If the commands succeed, they result in events which will then be sent to the `eventBus` to the `event handlers`.
-In this example, the eventBus is implemented using `Redis Pub/Sub`.
+In this example, the eventBus is implemented using `Apache Kafka`.

 To read more about CQRS and Event Sourcing.
 Please check [this link](https://docs.microsoft.com/en-us/azure/architecture/patterns/cqrs)